you-are-el/ordwatch/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License with an additional non-commercial clause.
+You may use, modify, and distribute this software for personal use.
+However, commercial use is not permitted without the express permission of the copyright holder.

+For more details, see the [LICENSE](./LICENSE) file.

 ---